Satellite truck

-A satellite truck is a mobile communications satellite ground station mounted on a truck chassis as a platform.
+A satellite truck or SNG truck is a mobile communications satellite ground station mounted on a truck chassis as a platform.
 Employed in remote television broadcasts, satellite trucks transmit video signals back to studios or production facilities for editing and broadcasting.
 Satellite trucks usually travel with a production truck, which contains video cameras, sound equipment and a crew.
 A satellite truck has a large satellite dish antenna which is pointed at a communication satellite, which then relays the signal back down to the studio.
 Satellite communication allows transmission from any location that the production truck can reach, provided a line of sight to the desired satellite is available.

 Satellite trucks are increasingly being used for data (ISP) services.
 These remote ISP services are used for disaster recovery and internet connectivity in areas underserved by mobile providers.

 Equipment

 Typically, a satellite truck will have its own onboard power source such as an electrical generator or inverter to create the alternating current to power all the transmission systems, which makes it an independent mobile satellite transmission entity.
 Often, such trucks will also have various degrees of video production equipment and video editing gear.
 This equipment allows these trucks to also act as mobile electronic news gathering (ENG) facilities, or they can even be outfitted to do electronic field production (EFP), allowing them to create an entire television show with multiple switched professional video cameras, character generators (CG) for digital on-screen graphics, video tape recorders (VTR) and video servers.
+The truck also have a satellite receiving dish (TVRO, TV receive-only) to monitor the receiving from the satellite of its own transmission or other feeds.

 Most satellite trucks have been typically built on a light or mid-duty truck chassis with 6 wheels; usually with 4 tires on the rear axle.
 All equipment is mounted into the truck in racks that are fabricated into the box.
 Satellite trucks are generally referred to as 'fixed load' vehicles, meaning that the amount of equipment on-board generally does not change and the weight of the truck (other than fuel) ordinarily does not fluctuate.

 Regulations

+United States

 Some larger satellite trucks weigh over 26,001 lb, and therefore require the driver to obtain a Commercial Driver's License (CDL).
 Satellite trucks over 10,000 lb GVWR are required to stop at weigh stations, undergo annual DOT inspections, and the Truck driver (usually also operates the truck) needs to pass a physical examination mandated by the DOT, maintain an accurate Drivers Daily Logbook, and comply with Hours of Service rules for professional drivers.
 Satellite Trucks part of a commercial fleet, or weighing over 10,000 pounds are considered commercial vehicles by the United States Department of Transportation (DOT).